fetchai/agents-aea/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xpJA4IT5X88" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 AEAs act independently of constant input from their owner and autonomously execute actions to achieve their prescribed goal.
 Their goal is to create economic value for you, their owner, in a clearly defined domain.
-AEAs have a wide range of <a href="app-areas">application areas</a> and we provide <a href="car-park-skills">demo guides</a> for some examples.
+AEAs have a wide range of <a href="app-areas">application areas</a> and we provide <a href="demos">demo guides</a> for some examples.

 <!-- Autonomous Economic Agents are digital entities that run complex dynamic decision-making algorithms for application owners and clients. -->